Optimising registration flow of a digital patient portal for holiday emergencies

 - Present insights and recommendations to stakeholders.

-Usually I prefer doing a script session with stakeholders to learn more about their assumptions and ideas for the test per scenario.
+Usually, I prefer doing a script session with stakeholders to learn more about their assumptions and ideas for the test.
 In this case, we only had one important stakeholder and the optimisations were straightforward.
 So we moved on without a script session and simply aligned our outline with them over email.

 - Do users understand the value of DiDo based on the new activation email?